martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 - function starts with *return type* and optionally defines a *parameter* in its definition which is an input that the function expects and may do work on.
 - The input that actually is passed into the function is called an *argument*
-- *call stack trace*: (stack / heap memory) stack memory is automatically managed by the compiler heap memory used for dynamic memory allocatio managed by user
+- *call stack trace*: (stack / heap memory)
+	-  *stack memory* is automatically managed by the compiler
+		-
+	  - *heap memory* used for dynamic memory allocation
+		- used to allocate memory on runtime by the user
+		- must be explicitly allocated and deallocated via code
 - *caller/callee functions*: caller calls callee
 - *pass-by-value* / *return-by-value*, pass in/out